saifalhroub/nopCommerce-store/Product_Details_Page.md

 **Expected Result:**
 - No product is added to the Cart
-- A clear error message telling the user: "Quantity should be positive"
+- A clear error message telling the user: "Quantity should be positive."

 ---
 ---